-Yes, there are common-sense solutions but we have to think fast, “Out-of-the-Box,” and act quickly.
-One such solution to solve the homeless crisis in greater Waimanalo and surrounding communities lies on our doorstep.
+Yes, there are common-sense solutions but we have to think fast, “Out-of-the-Box,” act quickly and work together.
+One such solution to help solve the homeless crisis in greater Waimanalo and surrounding communities lies at our doorsteps.

-It is herewith proposed to build a truly affordable apartment village adjacent to Highway 72 (Kalanianaole Highway) on 9 acres of the City and County of Honolulu 74.76-acre Waimanalo Bay Beach Park parcel, formerly part of Bellows Air Force Station, now also known as Sherwood.
+It is herewith proposed to build a truly affordable apartment village adjacent to Highway 72 (Kalanianaole Highway) on 9 acres of the City and County of Honolulu’s 74.76-acre Waimanalo Bay Beach Park parcel, formerly part of Bellows Air Force Station, now also known as Sherwood Forest.

 Option 1 would be composed of a two-story apartment complex with a minimum of 448 units (studio, one- and two-bedrooms) that can readily accommodate almost 2,000 residents.

-Option 2 would be composed of a three-story apartment complex with a minimum of 672 units (studio, one- and two-bedrooms) that can readily accommodate almost 3,000 residents, but would require a height variance from the permitted height of 25 feet to no more than 28 feet.
+Option 2 would be composed of a three-story apartment complex with a minimum of 672 units (studio, one- and two-bedrooms) that can readily accommodate almost 3,000 residents, but may require a height variance from the permitted height of 25 feet to no more than 27-28 feet.

-Situated along Kalanianaole Highway. and not directly adjacent to the ocean, expected sea level rise due to Global Warming is mitigated and structures are also not located within a 100-year flood zone and constructed to resist hurricanes/tsunamis.
+Situated along Kalanianaole Highway and not directly adjacent to the ocean, expected sea level rise due to Climate Change is mitigated.
+Buildings are also not located within a 100-year flood zone and constructed to resist hurricanes/tsunamis.
 A partially self-sustainable farming opportunity for its residents is incorporated with 300 each 10′ x 10′ garden plots, as well as an urban forest composed of over 40 mango trees that screens the development from Kalanianaole Highway and takes advantage of the layer of fertile Mokule`ia Loam that is present there and approximates the downslope boundary of the 100-year flood zone as it extends into a readily mitigated 500-year flood zone.

-As already recommended in the 2011 Waimanalo Regional Plan and initially scheduled for construction funding in 2015 by the State Department of Transportation (DOT), replacement of the nearby single-cell culvert Inoaÿole Stream Bridge structure with a multi-cell culvert bridge structure remains a top priority.
-It would further reduce potential flooding in the area and would also remove uphill parcels out of the 100-year flood zone, thereby increasing the opportunity for further such development.
-The proposed Inoaÿole Stream Bridge project also includes improvements to roadway approaches, a possible detour road, and utility relocations.
+As also recommended in DHHL’s 2011 Waimanalo Regional Plan and initially scheduled for construction funding in 2015 by the State Department of Transportation (DOT), replacement of the nearby single-cell culvert Inoa`ole Stream bridge structure with a multi-cell culvert bridge structure remains a top priority.
+It would further reduce potential flooding in the community and would also remove some parcels out of the 100-year flood zone, thereby increasing the opportunity for further such development.
+The proposed Inoa`ole Stream bridge project also includes improvements to roadway approaches, a possible detour road, and utility relocations.
 State DOT assessed a detour road option through Bellows Air Force Base, and submitted a draft environmental assessment with design in 2009.

-With the 2012 Waimanalo Beach Plan Final EA as an initial road map and “Out-of-the-Box” thinking by State and County agencies, such an affordable housing center/village could be readily established here that would solve the local affordable housing and homes crisis..
-People forced to temporarily live in tsunami evacuation zones, hiding in Sherwood Forest, in bushes everywhere, clinging to their tents along the State Highway out of the “forbidden Zone” of the City and County of Honolulu-owned Waimanalo Beach Park, could then perhaps again live and die as human beings unless the community wants to deny these people to live near and enjoy the beach.
+With the 2012 Waimanalo Beach Park Final EA as an initial road map and “Out-of-the-Box” thinking by State and County agencies, a truly affordable housing center/village could be readily established as an alternative that would help to solve the local affordable housing and homeless crisis.
+People forced to temporarily live in tsunami evacuation zones, hiding in Sherwood Forest, in bushes everywhere, clinging to their tents along the State Highway out of the “forbidden zone” of the City and County of Honolulu-owned Waimanalo Beach Park, could then perhaps again live and die as human beings unless the community wants to deny these people to live near and enjoy the beach.
 Do we all care?
 We will see.
 And we must remember that they are not only former Waimanalo residents.
 They have also congregated here from throughout the islands and are forced to hide while the Tourist Industry is trying to further expand its footprint here.
 Enacting more laws to force them “out of sight” of the tourists and the attempts of some local activists to keep homeless solutions that include even Native Hawaiians from outside the area from becoming a reality in Waimanalo (such as Keep Waimanalo Waimanalo) is not a humane solution.

 Project Site Background